 The Kalon Mosque is the second largest in Uzbekistan after the Bibi Xanom Mosque in Samarkand.
 The mosque was built around 1514 in the style of the Timurid dynasty, which was expelled in 1500 from Uzbekistan.
 The focal point of the Kalon Mosque is the large rectangular square, which is enclosed by an arched gallery.
 On the west side of the courtyard is the main hall with a large dome.
 The courtyard is dominated by four grand portals (Pishtaq), the largest are to the east and west, and the north and south gates are smaller.
 In the photo you can see the eastern Pishtaq and the Kalon Minaret.
 The two turquoise domes are already part of the Mir-i-Arab Madrese behind.

 Bukhara was on the historic Silk Road and was a central marketplace where several trade routes intersected.
-In Bukhara there is not a big bazaar like in Istanbul or Damascus, but several small bazaars lying on the main street Khakikat.
+In Bukhara there is not one huge bazaar like in Istanbul or Damascus, but several small bazaars lined up on the main street Khakikat.
 The bazaars of Bukhara are all built according to the same principle.
 There is a large dome in the middle and smaller vaults around it.
 The central dome is used to illuminate the interior.
 The market halls are built of unadorned brickwork and are thus different from religious buildings.
 The market halls were built in the 16th century, today three of the old bazaars are preserved.

 The "Labi Hauz" is a water basin in the old city of Bukhara, which used to serve as the water reservoir of the city.
 It was built in 1620 by Grand Vizier Nadir Divan-Beghi.
 The stagnant water heats up in the summer and is a hygienic problem, tourists should not bathe in it.
 Around the small pond are several beautiful buildings.
 The Khanaka Nadir Divan-Beghi on the west side of the water basin was built in 1620 and formerly served as the Sufi Temple.
 The mosque and medrese Kukeldash is located north of the square.
 It is the oldest building on Labi Hauz.
 The 1569 built medrese is named after the army commander Kulba Kukeldash.
 In the east of the "Labi Hauz" is the madrass Nadir Divan-Beghi which was built in 1622 as a caravansary.
 Worth seeing is the entrance portal with imaginative birds flying under a sun.